 Nonprofits can use Razoo to process donations both from the Razoo site and from their own websites, using the donate widget, for a modest transaction fee per donation.
 They can even set up special campaigns through Razoo.

 If you'd rather be safe than sorry about your charitable contributions and enjoy a bit of research, try donating through Charity Navigator.

 Charity Navigator rates charities based on very strict criteria that include financial health, transparency, and accountability.

 The great thing about Charity Navigator is that you can research and donate all in the same place.
 There is a trove of good information besides the ratings that are given to listed charities, ranging from one to four stars.

 On the home page of Charity Navigator, there are links to useful articles and guidelines, plus featured charities that change frequently.
 These are often keyed to hot charitable themes.

 You can search for charities by name or category.
 If you want to find a reliable charity that helps dogs, look for animal charities.
 If you have a charity in mind, look it up to see if it has a rating and what it is.

 Not all charities are listed at Charity Navigator, only those 501(c)(3) charities that have been checked out and rated.
 It is not a comprehensive and exhaustive list of charities.

 You can donate to a charity right from Charity Navigator if you register.
 The transaction is handled through Network for Good.
 When you get to the donation page, you can even click on "more information" and go to the charity's listing at GuideStar where you can find pretty detailed financial information and a description.

-By donating through Charity Navigator you use the services of three terrific organizations: Charity Navigator, with its ratings; Network for Good with it trustworthy transactional abilities; and GuideStar which is a comprehensive listing of IRS approved charities.
+By donating through Charity Navigator you use the services of three terrific organizations: Charity Navigator, with its ratings; Network for Good with its trustworthy transactional abilities; and GuideStar which has a comprehensive listing of IRS approved charities.